pac-dev/notes/content/waveguides.md

 - Polynomial interpolation.
 This is the simplest solution to give an acceptable result, and is used in all the examples above.
 Interpolating over four samples tends to be sufficient for musical purposes.

 - Resampling the delay loop.
-A more unusual solution, where we use a fixed or rounded delay length, but we process the entire delay loop at a different sample rate than the final output.
+A more unusual solution, where we use a fixed or rounded delay length, but we process the entire delay loop at a different samplerate than the final output.
 This way, interpolation artifacts are not amplified by the delay loop.
+The ratio between the samplerates is sometimes called the time step.

+### DC in the loop

+When experimenting with looped delay lines, the output will sometimes seem to paradoxically vanish at high feedback values.
+This is usually due to DC offset, that is, any slight positive or negative average offset gets amplified inside the loop until the signal gets squashed.
+This arises naturally when using non-linearities with too much slope at the origin, that is $|\mathrm{NL}'(0)| > 1$, assuming $\mathrm{NL}$ includes the feedback.
+The simplest solution is to use a high-pass filter in the loop.
+In the above examples, a one-pole 15Hz high pass filter is used.